briis/unifiprotect/README.md

 CKGP with Firmware V1.x **do NOT run UnifiOS**

 In the following we are refering to Devices that do run UnifiOS as *UnifiOS Devices* and devices that do NOT run UnifiOS as *NON UnifiOS Devices*

+**NOTE**: Ubiquiti has now officially launched the V2.0.24 FW for the ClodKey Gen2+ which is a UnifiOS FW.
+So as of V0.8.0 of this Integration, no more testing and development is done on NON UnifiOS Devices.
+What is already working will still be there, but there is no guarantee that new features will work on these devices.

 ## Prerequisites